lewislea/Car_Maintenance_App/README.md

 #### Known Bugs ####
 -  date input is in an awkward format
 -  program closes after completing each task.  there is no internal navigation.
+-  program sometimes confirms that actions are taken when they are not.  for example, when an input is left blank.

 ## Author ##
 Lewis Lea